premchander-revature/interviewquestions/SQL/SQLinterviewquestions/SQLinterviewquestions.md

-1.Write a query to fetch values in table Sample_a that are and not in Sample_b without using the NOT keyword.
+1.Write a query to fetch values in a table Sample_a that are not in Sample_b without using the NOT keyword.

   Given two tables created as follows: